Partial hyperbolicity and pseudo-Anosov dynamics: The collapsed Anosov flow property

+Now, we close this section with a sketch of the proof of Theorem \ref{teo.CAFabstract} pointing to some results from \cite{BFP} when the arguments cannot be simplified.

+\begin{proof}[Sketch of proof of Theorem \ref{teo.CAFabstract}.]
 One can first argue similar to what is done in \cite[\S 5]{CalegariPromoting} to see that the set of leaves of $\wcs$ on which the foliation $\wwc$ is a (weak)-quasigeodesic fan is a $\pi_1(M)$ and $\fh$-invariant closed set of the leaf space of $\wcs$ which is non-empty.
 Therefore this set is everything because of minimality.
 By weak quasigeodesic fan we mean that all center leaves share a common ideal point, but we allow several curves of the foliation in a leaf of $\wcs$ to joint the same pair of points.
-In a quasigeodesic fan no two distinct leaves have the same pair of ideal points.

 One gets the less powerful weak quasigeodesic fan property because to apply arguments similar to those in \cite[\S 5]{CalegariPromoting} one needs to tighten up the foliation to an equivariant geodesic foliation on leaves.
 The arguments in \cite{CalegariPromoting} are for geodesic and not quasigeodesic leaves.

-After this is one, it is however possible to show that the subset of the leaf space of $\wcu$ corresponding to the interval of centers in a $\wcs$ leaf that join the same pair of points produces an open and $\pi_1(M)$-invariant sublamination that cannot be the whole leaf space.
+After this is done, it is however possible to show that the subset of the leaf space of $\wcu$ corresponding to the interval of centers in a $\wcs$ leaf that join the same pair of points produces an open and $\pi_1(M)$-invariant sublamination that cannot be the whole leaf space.
 So again using minimality we exclude this possibility.
-We refer to detailed proofs, which work with much more generality, in Propositions 6.9, 6.15 and 6.20 of \cite{BFP}
+We refer to detailed proofs, which work with much more generality, in \cite[Proposition 6.19]{BFP}.